WSpie/Linkedin_2nd_connection/README.md

 To run the program, please edit the cfg.yaml and add your username, password to LinkedIn.
 The school name is used for filtering your alumni.

-Then it can be staeted by: python run.py
+Then it can be started by: python run.py

 The whole flow can be prsented by demo_processed.mp4